lechaabani/card-game/README.md

 symfony server:start

-Visit `http://localhost:8000/game` in your web browser to see the application in action.
+Visit `http://localhost:8000` in your web browser to see the application in action.

+## Running Tests

+php bin/phpunit